SalomePlatform/shaper/src/BuildPlugin/doc/subShapesFeature.rst

 Input fields:

-- **Shape** panel contains a shape to be modified.
-Shape is selected in 3D OCC viewer or object browser.
-For today it has to be wire or face;
+- **Shape** panel contains the shape to be modified.
+The shape is selected in 3D OCC viewer or object browser.
+For today it has to be a wire or a face;
-- **Sub-shapes** panel contains list of sub-shapes which are already included into result.
+- **Sub-shapes** panel contains the list of sub-shapes which are already included into result.
 A sub-shape can be deleted from the list or the list can be extended with new shapes selected in the view.

 **TUI Command**:  *model.addSubShapes(Part_doc, shape, sub-shapes)*